Breville Barista Touch Review: Can’t Touch This!

 Breville Barista Touch Unpacked.

 There are really only a couple of big differences between these machines, starting with the boiler.
-While the Oracle Touch is a dual boiler machine, the Barista Touch has a single boiler on board.
+While the Oracle Touch is a dual boiler coffee machine, the Barista Touch has a single boiler on board.
 I’ll get into why that matters later on in my Breville Barista Touch review, but for now, just know that it does make a difference.

 The other major divide between these two?
 The Oracle Touch has automatic features that the Barista Touch doesn’t.
 The Barista Touch is very much a semi automatic, which means you’ll need to take care of tamping manually.